 During my time at the Influence Greatness event, speakers referred to five factors that have an impact on company culture and the employee experience.
 They are:

 Value Propositions.
 We’re not only referring to the employee value proposition (EVP).
 The customer value proposition and the company’s social good philosophy factor in as well.
 According to O.C.
 Tanner, one in three employees say companies that use a generic organizational purpose are being mocked in the workplace.
 Organizations should create (and articulate!) a value proposition that connects employees to customers and community.
-It needs to be heard, seen, and felt within the culture.
+It needs to be heard, seen, and felt.

 Recognition.
 There’s a difference between appreciation and recognition.
 Appreciation is acknowledging the worth of someone.
 Recognition is the act of using words to express it.
 We can appreciate the value of our team and not recognize them for their efforts.
 Unfortunately, that happens a lot more than it should.
 Less than half of employees receive a thanks or have their work anniversary recognized, according to research from O.C.
 Tanner.
 Proper recognition should be tied to organizational values.
 And it should benefit the receiver, the giver, and any observers.

 Special Projects.
 I’m seeing more talk than ever before about special projects as a career development tool.
 This factor might not seem like a big deal but being asked to work on a special project can yield a very positive impact.
 In addition, not being asked to work on a special project can have a negative impact, especially if an employee feels they’re being ignored (or blackballed).
 Organizations need to work hard to make sure special project assignments are fairly distributed.